aurora/rmate/README.md

 some cases a ruby installation might just be too much overhead for just editing remote files.

-This script can be used with some other editors via available plug-ins.
+This script can be used with some other editors (e.g. Sublime Text) via available plug-ins.

 The shell script needs to be copied to the server, you want to remote edit files, on.
 After that, you should set-up your editor to communicate with rmate.